nielskrijger/blog/pages/about.md

 # About
 I am a front-end and back-end developer from Utrecht in The Netherlands.

 Most of my time I work with [Node.js](http://nodejs.org/) and do backend development.
 In my spare time I write software using [Golang](http://golang.org/) and [Apache Cordova](http://cordova.apache.org/).

 ### IceMobile (2013-present)
-As backend / DevOps engineer I've been working on backend solutions with the following technologies:
+As backend / DevOps engineer I've been working with the following technologies:

 - Node.js
 - Chef